oracle/graaljs/docs/user/JavaScriptCompatibility.md

 <br/>

 We are currently working on implementing negative lookahead and more support for lookbehind in TRegex.
 On the other hand, full support of backreferences is out of scope for a finite state automaton engine like TRegex.
-GrGraalVMaal JavaScript uses [Nashorn](http://openjdk.java.net/projects/nashorn/)'s port of the Joni engine, which is based on ECMAScript 5 and misses support for most features of ECMAScript 6 and beyond.
+GraalVM JavaScript uses [Nashorn](http://openjdk.java.net/projects/nashorn/)'s port of the Joni engine, which is based on ECMAScript 5 and misses support for most features of ECMAScript 6 and beyond.
 For more details on the implementation of the engines, see [RegExpImplementation.md](../contributor/RegExpImplementation.md).

 ## Compatibility extensions